Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 </pre></big>

 -=MISSABLE=-

+**Recommendations: at least one Magic potion, Magic Meter halved by Mad Batter**

 You will absolutely need to bring at least one, preferably two Magic Potions before attempting this achievement.
 Getting rid of Kholdstare's shield will already require the entire magic bar from the Fire Rod, let alone the three eyes moving around after the shield is gone.
 Fortunately the Fire Rod does good damage against the eyes moving around so this shouldn't take too much effort, just remember that there is an ice ball falling every two-three seconds that you need to dodge.